 Back in 1961, when the Berlin Wall was built, it went up over night, literally.
 To mark the 25 years of its fall, the wall is going back up for 2 days.

 But the Lichtgrenze will be made of more than glowing balloons.
-Every 800 balloons, you will be able to find stories and memories from people that lived on both sides of the Wall.
-And, in six different locations along the path, you will be able to see historical footage of how was life in those areas when the wall was up.
+Every 800 balloons, you will be able to find stories and memories from people who lived on both sides of the Wall.
+And, in six different locations along the path, you will be able to see historical footage of how life was in those areas when the wall was up.
 From the Brandenburg Gate to Potsdamer Platz and Checkpoint Charlie.

 Until November 9 at 19:00, the Lichtgrenze will stay erected.
 Then, the balloons will be released into the Berlin sky.
 Scarring the city sky with light.
 We will be there to see it and so should you.